idosumit/idosumit/README.md

 **`"Su" from sushi and "mit" from Mitsubishi`**

-Business student turned software engineer.
-Incoming software engineer at a multinational firm in Japan (April 2024).
+A freshly graduated business student and an incoming software engineer at a Japanese multinational firm (April 2024).
 I am driven by a desire to contribute to society through Machine Learning and AI.
 As such, I am passionate about engaging in discussions regarding career transitions into the dynamic field of AI and breaking into the tech industry.

 I like doing random AI projects, uploading them to GitHub, and sharing my struggles and understandings on LinkedIn.
 I love learning, and I rejoice in the struggle of learning difficult things.
 It's through navigating these complex problems that innovation and creativity flourish.